goetzrobin/cradle2careerconsulting/content/pages/home.md

   text: Hi!
 My name is Simone Henry and I am a lifelong child advocate and child
     development counselor.
 I started off as a preschool teacher's helper at the age of nine and have volunteered with children in every community I've been a part of since.
+I volunteered with and babysat/ advocated for countless NYC kids throughout my time studying at Columbia University (thus getting to know the city and the school systems) and then returned to graduate school to learn how to truly serve as a child advocate via Harvard’s Graduate School of Education.
     Nothing brings me bigger, brighter and more profound joy than sitting down with a family or institution and strategizing with them on how to help their child or children be and stay as happy and as successful as possible.
 No matter the challenge, I will work tirelessly with you to